DoodleDeBug/chitter/README.md

 If you have time you can implement the following:

-* In order to start a conversation as a maker I want to reply to a peep from another maker.
+- In order to start a conversation as a maker I want to reply to a peep from another maker.

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+- Ruby version

+- System dependencies

+- Configuration

+- Database creation

+- Database initialization

+- How to run the test suite

+- Services (job queues, cache servers, search engines, etc.)

+- Deployment instructions